john-science/python_for_scientists/classes/04_advanced_strings/lecture_04.md

 Now, let's try a simple example of writing to a new file:

-    >>> soft_rains = '''"There will come soft rains and the smell of the ground, ...
-And swallows circling with their shimmering sound;
+    >>> soft_rains = '''
+    "There will come soft rains and the smell of the ground, And swallows circling with their shimmering sound;
-    ...
     And frogs in the pools singing at night,
-    ...
     And wild plum trees in tremulous white;
-    ...
     Robins will wear their feathery fire,
-    ...
     Whistling their whims on a low fence-wire;
-    ...
     And not one will know of the war, not one
-    ...
     Will care at last when it is done.
-    ...
-Not one would mind, neither bird nor tree,
-    ... if mankind perished utterly;
+    Not one would mind, neither bird nor tree, if mankind perished utterly;
-    ...
     And Spring herself, when she woke at dawn
-    ...
     Would scarcely know that we were gone."
-    ... '''
+    '''
-    ...

     >>> fout = open('ray_bradbury.txt', 'w')
     >>> fout.write(soft_rains)
     >>> fout.close()